ryunp/d2qol/readme.md

 Quickly reducing shrines into vessels
 ![Reducing shrines into vessel](media/d2qol_shrines.gif)

+### Settings Not Saving & Hotkey Errors
+This happens when a new version modifies the config file layout.
+If certain settings aren't saving, let it recreate the default config file by deleting *d2qol.json* while the utility is NOT running.
+For now, unfortunately, this means resetting your configurations.

-### Known Issues
+### Non-English Windows
-**Settings not saving properly**
-First quit the program, then delete the config file *d2qol.json*.
-Unfortunately settings will have to be reconfigured.
+Non-English Windows have been reported to produce '**Error: Nonexistent Hotkey**'.
+Possible workaround is installing AutoHotKey and running *src/d2qol.ahk* until further revelations.
+(Needs to be tested!)

+### Bugs & Feedback
+Tested under English version of Windows 7, 8, 10.
+If you leave an issue report please include OS version, error messages, config data, and specific changes before the error occurred.

-This was designed and tested under 800x600 resolution and DDraw.
-I've had reports of fullscreen having some issues with certain actions.
+This was designed and tested under windowed 800x600 resolution and DDraw.
 Everything is based on user defined x,y locations, and the sequence of UI commands is nearly identical to human execution. *What can go wrong?™*

 ### FAQ
 **Q**: Run As Administrator?
 How can I trust you?